LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 1. Click the **Apple** menu at the top-left of the screen and select **System Preferences**.
 2. Click the **General preferences** pane (first one at the top).
 3. Under Show scroll bars select **Always**.
-The scroll bar will now display in the predefined content widget.
+The scroll bar will now display in the Predefined Content widget.

 ## An agent’s status is AWAY yet he is still receiving chats